konvoulgaris/kafka-mock-source/README.md

 # kafka-stream-mock

-This is a simple tool to mock a source that streams data to a Kafka server.
+A simple tool to mock a source that generates and streams data to Kafka.
 It supports flexible generation of fake data based on faker and other configurations using a YAML file.
 This is mainly intended to be used for development purposes.

 ## How to Run
 ```